mesosphere-backup/deimos/README.md

 Configuration files are searched in this order:

-    ./medea.cfg
+    ./deimos.cfg
-    ~/.medea
+    ~/.deimos
-    /etc/medea.cfg
+    /etc/deimos.cfg
-    /usr/etc/medea.cfg
+    /usr/etc/deimos.cfg
-    /usr/local/etc/medea.cfg
+    /usr/local/etc/deimos.cfg

-Only *one* of these files is used -- the first one found.
+Only *one* of these files is loaded -- the first one found.